 - Prepare apples.
 Heat apples and water over medium heat.
 When the mixture starts to boil. reduce heat and simmer for about ten minutes until tender.

 - Stir in brown sugar and spices.
 Heat to boiling and stir until apples are soft.

 - Cool apple butter and place in mason jar and store in the refrigerator.

 - One 12-oz package (4 cups) of cranberries

 - 1/2 cup orange juice

 - Wash and pick over cranberries.
-In a saucepan bring to a boil water, orange juice, and sugar, stirring to dissolve sugar.
+In a saucepan bring to boil water, orange juice, and sugar, stirring to dissolve sugar.
 Add cranberries and return to a boil.

 - Reduce heat and simmer for ten minutes until cranberries burst.

 - Remove from heat.
-Cool completely at room temperature and then chill in refrigerator.
+Cool completely at room temperature and then chill in the refrigerator.
 Cranberry sauce will thicken as it cools.

 How to Cook a Turkey